shenmishajing/lightning_template/docs/core/optimizer_config.md

 ## warmup lr scheduler config

-A warmup lr scheduler (implemented by [this method](model.md#manual-lr-scheduler)) config is a part-support Lightning lr scheduler config, which means only the scheduler and frequency key are supported, the `interval` will be set to `step` forcefully.
+A warmup lr scheduler (implemented by [this method](model.md#manual-lr-scheduler)) config is a part-support Lightning lr scheduler config, which means only the scheduler and frequency key are supported, and the `interval` will be set to `step` forcefully.

-A complete warmup lr scheduler config will look like:
+A complete warmup lr scheduler config will look like this:

 ```yaml
 # warmup lr scheduler config object